 One of the major exemptions important to farmers and processing plants in the rule change to the act is the small business exemption.
 This exemption is for any establishment or retail facility that has 500 or fewer employees.
 It exempts them from nutritional labeling for any ground or chopped product that they produce at less than 100,000 lbs annually as long as the product includes no nutrition information or claims with the exception of a % lean/ % fat statement.
-However, the small business exemption only applies to ground or chopped product; It does not apply to the major cuts of single-ingredient, raw products.
+However, the small business exemption only applies to ground or chopped products.
 If you have a federally inspected plant produce USDA major cuts for you, you or the plant will need to provide nutritional information on labels or at point-of-purchase.